We’re now closed for good. Sorry about that. You can read a bit about why we decided to shut here.

 We offer good-quality, fairly-priced vegetarian and vegan food.
 Open from early morning, we serve a light breakfast, lunch and dinner, as well as cakes, snacks and great locally-roasted coffee.
 We have a licensed bar, but anyone of any age is welcome.
 Click for more about the cafe.

 We have a fully-equipped bike workshop upstairs, offering servicing and repairs to all types of bike.
 We also sell a range of parts and accessories, some of which you can find downstairs in the cafe, and offer maintenance tuition designed around what you want to learn.
-As well as that, we provide bike hire and bike trailer hire.
 Click for more about the workshop.

 With the cafe downstairs and a flexible space upstairs, we host live music, exhibitions, informal meetings, fundraisers and lots of other events.
 We try to help other non-profits and voluntary groups with cheap or free space.
 Part of our mission is to provide a city centre space for non-corporate, grassroots activity.
 Click for more about live music.
 Click for more about venue hire.